Dr. Julie D. Stopar

-The Moon, our nearest neighbor, is a fascinating destination for future study and exploration.
-I’ve played an active role since 2007 in both the science and operations of the Lunar Reconnaissance Orbiter Camera (LROC), a suite of cameras currently in orbit around the Moon on NASA Goddard’s Lunar Reconnaissance Orbiter (LRO) spacecraft.
+The Moon, Earth’s nearest neighbor, is a fascinating destination for future study and exploration.
+Since 2007, Dr. Julie Stopar has played an active role in both the science and operations of the Lunar Reconnaissance Orbiter Camera (LROC), a suite of cameras currently in orbit around the Moon on NASA’s Lunar Reconnaissance Orbiter (LRO) spacecraft.
 One of the main, ongoing objectives of the LRO mission is to collect the data necessary to plan future exploration of the Moon’s surface.
-The combined LRO-LROC data set is ideal for investigations in lunar science, geology, and exploration, including collaborative investigations amongst universities, the LPI, researchers, and NASA centers.
-As more and more data are available, scientists are able to address new and more complex questions -- sometimes the results are quite surprising!
+The combined LRO-LROC data set is ideal for investigations in lunar science, geology, and exploration, and facilitates collaborative investigations amongst universities, the Lunar and Planetary Institute, other research institutions, and NASA Centers.
+As more and more data are available, scientists are able to address new and more complex questions — sometimes with surprising results!

-My other research interests include low-temperature interactions between minerals and liquid water throughout the Solar System, including aqueous alteration on Mars, and potential reactions between minerals and sequestered water-ice at the lunar poles.
+Dr. Stopar’s other research interests include low-temperature interactions between minerals and liquid water throughout the solar system, including aqueous alteration on Mars, and potential reactions between minerals and sequestered water-ice at the lunar poles.

 More to Explore – Learn about some of the most exciting LROC lunar geology and images